War-Brokers-Mods/WBM/README.md

    How to find game location:
    ![how to find game location](./images/local_files.png)

-3. If you are using Linux or MacOS, you must also perform the following setup:
+3. If you are using Linux or MacOS (or using wine), you must also perform the following setup:

    https://docs.bepinex.dev/v5.4.11/articles/advanced/steam_interop.html